Projective, Sparse, and Learnable Latent Position Network Models: Introduction

-The asymptotic regime most commonly considered when developing theory for statistical network models is that of a single graph with number of nodes increasing to infinity.
-Implicit in this approach is that the network model defines a distribution over a sequence of graphs of different sizes.
-There are several natural questions to ask about this implicit sequence of graphs.
+The typical asymptotic regime for statistical theory of network models considers the number of nodes growing to infinity in a single graph.
+Implicitly, this approach requires the network model to define a distribution over a sequence of increasingly sized graphs.
+There are several natural questions to ask about this sequence.
 Prominent questions include: